daronphang/programming-resources/cloud-computing/AWS/CAF.md

 ### Governance Perspective

+The Governance perspective helps you orchestrate your cloud initiatives while maximizing organizational benefits and minimizing transformation-related risks.

-The Governance Perspective focuses on the skills and processes to align IT strategy with business strategy.
+The Governance perspective focuses on the skills and processes to align IT strategy with business strategy.
 This ensures that you maximize the business value and minimize risks.

 Use this to understand how to update the staff skills and processes necessary to ensure business governance in the cloud.